Clownacy/clownmdemu-frontend/README.md

 ![Debug](/assets/screenshot-debug.png)

-The repository contains ClownMDEmu's standalone frontend; it is written in C++20 and leverages the SDL3, Dear ImGui, FreeType, and inih libraries.
+The repository contains ClownMDEmu's standalone frontend; it is written in C++20 and leverages the SDL3, Dear ImGui, and FreeType libraries.

 ## Controls